kube-burner/kube-burner/README.md

 - Elasticsearch 7

-In addition, each indexer has its own configuration parameters as documented in each Indexer's section.
+In addition, each indexer has its own configuration parameters.

 ### Elasticsearch